danielrehner/developer-guidebook/pages/stick-to-standards-and-conventions.md

 Ask: Is there a better or entirely different way to accomplish this feature or fix without deviating from convention?

-If your gut is telling your something doesn't feel right, trust it.
+If your gut is telling you something doesn't feel right, trust it.
 Keep looking and asking questions until you find the reason for that feeling.